Meet Our Staff

 Patrick Leahy (D‐Vt.) as a legislative staff member for the Senate Agriculture Committee.
 Diane received her Bachelor of Arts degree in Political Science and History from the University of Vermont.
 Diane and her husband Jon have a 6 year‐old son, Jay.
 In her free time she enjoys running, spending time with friends and reading.

-Jessa is responsible for USApple’s membership and industry communications programs.
-Her responsibilities include recruitment and retention of members, development of sponsors and allied supporters, marketing, maintaining member information, website, industry communications, and management of USApple’s two annual meetings.
+Jessa is responsible for USApple’s membership program and events.
+Her responsibilities include recruitment and retention of members, development of sponsors and allied supporters, marketing, maintaining member information, and management of USApple’s two annual conferences.

 Jessa has diverse experience with professional and trade associations spanning the healthcare, human resource and affordable housing industries.
 Prior to joining USApple in March 2013, Jessa was director of member relations for the Health Industry Distributors Associations, the national trade association representing medical products distributors.
 She has also served as the director of membership and professional development at the International Public Management Association for Human Resources and director of meetings and membership at the National Affordable Housing Management Association.